Gain more followers with a cohesive color palette for your Instagram feed

 This way, you can start to see how a few different filters can add up to a unified Instagram feed.
 If you have a bright image, you might need to tone it down a bit.
 If you have a muted image, you might want to liven it.
 Think of your color palette as the middle ground.

 So use your favorite apps for filtration on your color palette and see what happens.
 The photo that served as inspiration for this palette was created with the VSCO filter LV1.

 By experimenting with the palette colors inside of VSCO, it’s clear that the C1 filter could be a great option for this scheme as well.

-By applying the VSCO C1 filter the entire palette, it was brightened up a bit, showing a look that actually captures the summery spirit of the photo much better.
+By applying the VSCO C1 theme, the entire palette, it was brightened up a bit, showing a look that actually captures the summery spirit of the photo much better.

 Create an Instagram color palette vision board